-Fall 2010 Semester Program with Nazareth College of
+Fall 2022 Semester Program with Nazareth College of Rochester NY

 Since spring of 2001, Nazareth College of Rochester, New York,